 Within the network of Mora Acadmia WADI supports of wide range of educational projects inside the camp-

 Working through the total lockdown in Iraq:

-Our seminars in the camps and the rural areas of the KRI, in Duhok, Erbil, Sulaimaniyah, Ranya, Halabja and Garmyan came to a halt.
-All the activities we hold as part of our ‘No to Violence’ campaign also had to stop.
+Our seminars in the camps and the rural areas of the KRI, in Duhok, Erbil, Sulaimaniyah, Ranya, Halabja and Garmyan as well as our activities of ‘No to Violence’ campaign were adapted to the new challenges.